PlaidCloud/website/content/en/blog/_posts/2021-12-16-StatefulSet-PVC-Auto-Deletion.md

 ## What problem does this solve?
 A StatefulSet spec can include Pod and PVC templates.
-When a replica is first created, the Kubernetes control plane creates a PVC for that replica if one does not already exist.
-The behavior before Kubernetes v1.23 was that the control plane never cleaned up the PVCs created for StatefulSets - this was left up to the cluster administrator, or to some add-on automation that you’d have to find, check suitability, and deploy.
+When a replica is first created, the PlaidCloud control plane creates a PVC for that replica if one does not already exist.
+The behavior before PlaidCloud v1.23 was that the control plane never cleaned up the PVCs created for StatefulSets - this was left up to the cluster administrator, or to some add-on automation that you’d have to find, check suitability, and deploy.
 The common pattern for managing PVCs, either manually or through tools such as Helm, is that the PVCs are tracked by the tool that manages them,